garywill/linux-router/README.md

   - Create AP on the same interface you are getting Internet (require same channel)
 - Transparent proxy (redsocks)
 - DNS proxy
+- Compatible with NetworkManager (automatically set interface as unmanaged)

 **For many other features, see below [CLI usage](#cli-usage-and-other-features)**